-9 Unmissable Bucket List Activities to do in Yasawa Islands Fiji
+9 Unmissable Things to do in Yasawa Islands Fiji for Your Bucket List

 The Yasawa Islands are located about 60 miles (100km) north of Fiji’s main island and are made up of about 20 volcanic islands that offer opportunities for your dream vacation.